 - Transportation-related activities can be a contributor of pollutants and/or impairments to receiving waters via aerial deposition, storm, and non-storm water discharges.
-Transportation-related activities are associated with the operation, construction, and maintenance of public roads, highways, and other ground transportation systems. - The conveyance of transportation-related pollutants to surface and groundwater can occur from precipitation, runoff, and leaching entering or discharging from public roads, highways, and other ground transportation systems via drainage systems; such as catch basins, curbs, gutters, ditches, manmade channels, retention basins, or storm drains.
+Transportation-related activities are associated with the operation, construction, and maintenance of public roads, highways, and other ground transportation systems. - The conveyance of transportation-related pollutants to surface and groundwater can occur from precipitation, runoff, and leaching entering or discharging from public roads, highways, and other ground transportation systems via drainage systems, such as catch basins, curbs, gutters, ditches, manmade channels, retention basins, or storm drains.
 The quality and quantity of these discharges vary considerably and are affected by hydrology, geology, land use, season, and sequence and discharge of hydrologic events. - Pollutant sources can encompass right-of-way, properties, facilities, and activities related to motor vehicles, highway maintenance, construction site runoff, maintenance facility runoff, illegal dumping, spills, and landscaping care.
-Pollutant categories include, but are not limited to: metals (such as copper, lead, and zinc), organic chemicals and compounds (hydrocarbons and pesticides), sediment, nutrients (nitrogen and phosphorus), litter, oxygen demanding substances (decaying vegetation, animal waste, and other organic matter), groundwater dewatering discharges, and pathogenic material.
+Pollutant categories include, but are not limited to metals (such as copper, lead, and zinc), organic chemicals and compounds (hydrocarbons and pesticides), sediment, nutrients (nitrogen and phosphorus), litter, oxygen demanding substances (decaying)

+vegetation, animal waste, and other organic matter), groundwater dewatering discharges, and pathogenic material.

-The M2 ECP funds are designed to supplement, not supplant existing water quality programs.
-Proposed projects must improve and not replace existing pollution reduction efforts by an eligible party.
-Funds will be awarded to the most competitive projects with the highest benefit to water quality.
+The M2 ECP funds are designed to supplement, not supplant, existing water quality programs.
+Proposed projects must improve and not replace existing pollution reduction efforts by an eligible party.-Funds will be awarded to the most competitive projects with the highest benefit to water quality.

-The intent of the Environmental Cleanup Program is to provide funding for water quality projects that do not replace existing transportation water quality expenditures.
+The intent of the ECP is to provide funding for water quality projects that do not replace existing transportation water quality expenditures.
 In other words, if a project has components which would replace features already in place or which would fulfill project specific mitigation, those components would not be eligible for M2 funding consideration.
 Some upgrades and expansions may be eligible.
-The eligibility of the project and its components will be determined during the evaluation process.
-Contact Program Manager for details.